ScriBt/ScriBt/README.md

 Ready to use.
 Extensive Testing needed.

-The Script consists of five main Actions:
+ScriBt consists of five main Actions:

 #####1.
 Init -